Shetland cattle: History

 The period of agricultural improvement during the 19th century saw imported heavy breeds of cattle, sheep and horses arrive that was to the detriment of the native breeds.
-The early years of the 20th century saw something of a revival in interest and appreciation in the Shetland kye.
+The early years of the 20th century saw something of a revival in interest and appreciation in the Shetland.
 The Shetland Cattle Herd Book Society was established with a Register being produced for 1912.
 The Herd Book described the breed's features and provided a register of calves and bulls.
 The SCHBS carried on through the First World War but stalled in 1921 amid the post-war privations.
-This short-lived renaissance was subsequently damaged by the UK Government determining that the new post-Second World War incentives of subsidies should not apply to Shetland kye.
+This short-lived renaissance was subsequently damaged by the UK Government determining that the new post-Second World War incentives of subsidies should not apply to Shetland cattle.
 While the Shetland cattle could thrive on inhospitable lands, the evolution of agricultural practices and chemicals made grass more plentiful for less hardy breeds, whose larger bulls could sire calves that would grow larger and more quickly.
 Increasing the size of the cattle was attractive in the aftermath of John Boyd-Orr's influential studies in the 1930s, which revealed a deficiency in the "midst of plenty" among the United Kingdom's urban proletariat, whose diet lacked meat.
 The UK Department of Agriculture and latterly the Crofters Commission made available bulls of much larger breeds favoured by UK mainland markets.
 This combined with the hard economics of the period to remove thousands of native cows through cross-breeding.
-Subsidy-driven agriculture nearly destroyed the Shetland kye.
+Subsidy-driven agriculture nearly destroyed the Shetland cattle.

 By the time oil was discovered off Shetland, the breed was near extinction and was saved primarily through the efforts of people like T. A. U. Fraser (known as Tammy o da Glebe).
-He started in 1938 with a stock of four kye and in the early 1980s was able to help re-establish the breed following the dispersal of his herd.
+He started in 1938 with a stock of four cattle and in the early 1980s was able to help re-establish the breed following the dispersal of his herd.
 The year 1981 saw a determined attempt to, once again, save the breed through the establishment of the New Foundation Herd Book and Shetland Cattle Herd Book Society (SCHBS).
 For a period of time Shetland Islands Council assisted with support for purebred calves.
 In recent years no financial support has been offered by either Governments or agencies leaving the breed's future in the hands of volunteers.

 During the Falklands War, five pregnant cows and one bull were sent to the Falkland Islands, to replace livestock killed in the conflict.
 They were sent by the Rare Breeds Survival Trust, which surprised many, given how rare the cattle were.
 At that time, only 121 adult cows were registered; and this was seen as a way to boost numbers.